These classic no bake Swedish Chocolate Balls (Chokladbollar) are so easy and delicious....and you don't even need to turn on the oven!

 - The combination of cocoa powder, coffee and chopped chocolate yields big chocolate-y flavor.

-- Old-fashioned rolled oats are pulsed in a food processor prior to adding them to the cookies which gives these Swedish Chocolate Oat Balls a perfect, not too hearty, texture.
+- Old-fashioned rolled oats are pulsed in a food processor prior to adding them to the cookies which gives these Swedish Chocolate Balls a perfect, not too hearty, texture.

-For the Chocolate Oat Balls:
+For the Swedish Chocolate Balls:

 - Old-Fashioned Rolled Oats provide the structure of these no bake cookies, which also means that as long as you choose gluten-free oats, these treats are gluten-free.

 - Brewed coffee is a delightful addition which enhances the flavor of the cocoa powder and chocolate, and gives the oat balls a slight mocha flavor.
+If you don't like coffee, feel free to use milk or even water in place of the coffee.

 - Chocolate chips are not a typical ingredient in Chokladbollar, but they are a nice addition (if you want to go with a more traditional Swedish oat ball, simply omit the chocolate chips).
 They bring extra chocolate flavor and a nice contrast in texture.